arxanas/potatobot/README.md

 # License

 PotatoBot is licensed under GPL v2.
-Additionally, when used for University of Michigan Piazza courses, PotatoBot accounts must have the full name "PotatoBot".
+Additionally, when used for University of Michigan Piazza courses, please use the university PotatoBot account.